Pagliacci: Assignment of the final line

 In the original manuscript, Tonio sang the opera's final line, "La Commedia è finita!", paralleling the prologue, also sung by Tonio.
 The appropriation of this final line by Canio dates back to 1895.
 John Wright has analysed the dramaturgy of the opera in the context of assignment of the final line, and concluded that the original assignment of the final line to Tonio is the most consistent and appropriate assignment.
-Wright says that Tonio shows more deliberate control in his manipulation of the other characters in order to obtain his revenge upon Nedda, after she has rejected him, and is more aware of the demarcation between life and art.
+Wright says that Tonio shows more deliberate control in his manipulation of the other characters to obtain his revenge upon Nedda, after she has rejected him, and is more aware of the demarcation between life and art.
 By contrast, Canio is unaware of the behind-the-scenes manipulations and surrenders control of his perception of the difference between life and art as the opera proceeds.

 In the present day, the assignment of the final line to Canio has continued to be standard.
 Several exceptions, where Tonio delivers the final line, include: